 10 Reasons to Choose Alpha Academic Appeals

-- Extensive experience and proven track record (see Reviews).
+- Extensive experience of thousands of university appeals and complaints and proven track record (see Reviews).

-- We train university staff and student advisers.
+- We train university staff and student union advisers.

 - Embassies, solicitors, academics and student unions refer students to us for help with their appeals.